 Like napkins, why not also make a matching table runner to complete the look on your dining room table.
 It is best to choose a fabric with colours that match the decor in your dining room.
 You could use the same fabric print design as the napkins but a different colourway so that the table runner is the main focal point.

-If you are not sure how to make any of the above products then there are some great ‘how to guides’ that you can watch on YouTube.
-One of our tailors, Betty, taught herself how to sew by watching videos on YouTube and by using her Mum’s old sewing machine that is more than 30 years old in Tanzania!
+If you are not sure how to make any of the above products then there are some great ‘how-to guides’ that you can watch on YouTube.
+One of our tailors, Betty, taught herself how to sew by watching videos on YouTube and by using her Mum’s old sewing machine that’s more than 30 years old in Tanzania!

-We have a wonderful collection of bold and vibrant, one of a kind, African print fabric in our online shop.
+We have a wonderful collection of bold and vibrant, one-of-a-kind, African print fabric in our online shop.
 Why not have a browse while you are here and see if they are any colours or patterns that you like the look of for your next crafts, textiles or dressmaking projects?
 Get 10% off your first order when you subscribe to our newsletter.

-For children, you could make some glove puppets, jewellery, hair accessories, buttons or even use the ankara fabric as inspiration for drawing, colouring in or creating your own prints with paint like the these primary school children in the UK.
+For children, you could make some glove puppets, jewellery, hair accessories, and buttons or even use the Ankara fabric as inspiration for drawing, colouring in or creating your own prints with paint like these primary school children in the UK.

 Sign up to get 10% off your first order!